Issita/Customer-Churn-Analysis/README.md

 ##  Key Insights & Findings:

-● Contract Type and Churn:
+- **Contract Type and Churn:**
- ○ Customers on month-to-month contracts exhibit the highest churn rate, with 42% of such customers likely to churn.
+   Customers on month-to-month contracts exhibit the highest churn rate, with 42% of such customers likely to churn.
- ○ Incontrast, customers on one-year and two-year contracts have churn rates of 11% and 3%, respectively.
+   Incontrast, customers on one-year and two-year contracts have churn rates of 11% and 3%, respectively.
- ○ Implication: Longer contract periods serve as a strong retention tool, as customers with extended commitments are far less likely to leave.
+   **Implication:** Longer contract periods serve as a strong retention tool, as customers with extended commitments are far less likely to leave.
  ● PaymentMethods and Churn:
  ○ Customers paying via electronic checks show the highest churn rate at 45%, while those using credit cards, bank transfers, or mailed checks have